 Remove your turkey from the oven 5-10 degrees below done (as your turkey will continue to cook while resting 10-20 minutes before serving).

-Finally, for extra juicy white meat, try roasting your turkey upside down; with the breast at the bottom.
+Don’t forget, for extra juicy white meat, roast your turkey upside down; with the breast at the bottom.
 It really does work amazing!

-Here is a basic Turkey brine recipe to get you started.
-You can play with the ingredients a bit, if you don’t have both apple and orange juice, you can use just one.
-But overall this will get you into the world of turkey brine recipes and get you hooked.
+There are several options when it comes to a turkey brine.
+One of my favorites is this Citrus & Herb Turkey Brine recipe.
+You can play with the ingredients a little, if you don’t have both apple and orange juice, you can substitute the other with the juice that you do have.
+This Citrus & Herb brine will get you into the world of turkey brine recipes and get you hooked.

 - 1.5 cups salt